awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Go.md

 ### Generating an IAM authentication token<a name="UsingWithRDS.IAMDBAuth.Connecting.GoV2.AuthToken"></a>

 The auth package provides utilities for generating authentication tokens for connecting to Amazon RDS MySQL and PostgreSQL database instances\.
-Using the BuildAuthToken method, you generate a database authorization token by providing the database endpoint, AWS Region, username, and an `aws.CredentialProvider` implantation that returns IAM credentials with permission connect to the database using IAM database authentication\.
+Using the BuildAuthToken method, you generate a database authorization token by providing the database endpoint, AWS Region, username, and an `aws.CredentialProvider` implementation that returns IAM credentials with permission connect to the database using IAM database authentication\.

 The following example shows how to use `BuildAuthToken` to create an authentication token for connecting to a MySQL DB instance\.